austinsonger/executive-orders/README.md

+`UPDATED ON:YYYY-MMM-DD`

 # Executive Orders Scraper

-An automated tool that scrapes executive orders from the White House website and archives them as markdown files.
+An automated tool that scrapes executive orders from the Federal Register and archives them as markdown files.
 The scraper runs daily using GitHub Actions to maintain an up-to-date archive of executive orders.

 ## Features

-- Automatically scrapes executive orders from whitehouse.gov
+- Automatically scrapes executive orders from Federal Register
 - Converts orders into clean markdown format
 - Organizes orders by year in separate directories
 - Runs daily via GitHub Actions